What is Valium (Diazepam)?

 - Forged prescriptions

-It is exceptionally rare for someone to overdose solely on Valium, or to die from an overdose if one occurs.
-The amount needed for this to happen varies from person to person, and, in fact, a high dose of Valium, as much as over 1500mg, in one day is still unlikely to cause any permanent damage, if used on its own.
+It is rare for someone to overdose on Valium, alone, or to die from an overdose if one occurs.
+Even a high dose – as much as 1500 mg or more – should not cause any permanent damage.

 - Increased drowsiness